jpweeks/gltf-loader/README.md

-# Webpack GLTF loader 2
+# Webpack glTF Loader

-A webpack loader for ``.gltf`` files, should automatically bundles all referenced files.
+A Webpack loader for __glTF__ assets.
+Automatically bundles all referenced files.

-Based on the work by [Magnus Bergman](https://github.com/magnus-bergman) but rewritten almost from scratch.

-https://www.npmjs.com/package/gltf-loader this is his original loader that didn't work for me when I tried so I decided to rewrite it.

-(it also doesn't have a valid github repository to contribute to, as of today, 10/05/2018)

-**WARNING: this is pretty much untested and alpha version, contrubutions appreciated**
+Note that this loader creates a new module for each `.gltf` source, which will be inlined in the main bundle when using a default configuration.
+Consider using [dynamic imports / code splitting](https://webpack.js.org/guides/code-splitting/) to keep bundles small.

+This loader is based on [MONOGRID/gltf-loader-2](https://github.com/MONOGRID/gltf-loader-2).

 ## Webpack configuration